HeleneZablit/website-x0x0/index.md

 </div>

-This leads us to our research questions:
-Our question at hand: Do people from different states have a bias for their own beers?
-To crack the case, we’ll begin by examining the geography of beer preferences through the lens of U.S. states.
-Inspired by the idea that people from certain regions of the world share similar food tastes, we’ll analyze regional beer preferences, comparing neighboring states and even the way different beer styles shape the ratings by state.
+Our question at hand: Do reviewers have a positive bias for beers coming from their own state?
+To crack the case, we’ll begin by examining beer preferences throughout the U.S. Inspired by the idea that people from neighbouring regions of the world share similar food tastes, we’ll analyze regional beer preferences, comparing neighbouring states and even the way different beer styles shape the ratings by state.
 Join us as we sift through the data to uncover hidden trends and discover the reasons behind these regional biases.
 Could the answers be hiding in plain sight?
 Let’s investigate and find out.

-# The Data Used
+# What to choose, where to look?

 <div style="display: flex; align-items: center;">